vercel/next.js/errors/no-cache.md

 **Netlify CI**

-It is **not possible** to cache build files on Netlify.
+It is **not possible** to cache custom build files on Netlify.
 Please contact their support and request they support this behavior.

 You can investigate using a 3rd party solution (e.g. [`cache-me-outside`](https://github.com/DavidWells/cache-me-outside)) to manually cache the Next.js output.